 All of this is trauma-informed.
 You are showing that you recognize the person in front of you could be a past trauma survivor and are taking care to avoid re-traumatizing her as well as allowing her to guide her own health care choices.
 This kind of care is not only the "right" thing to do but as I've mentioned above, goes a long way to developing trust.
 A trauma-informed approach will also help ensure that the person in front of you won't become another disappearing or consistent no-show client, thus saving your office both time and money.
 Remember that literacy level, cultural background and primary language will all impact your trauma-informed conversation and the level of understanding at which your client understands you and you, them.

 What are your challenges in establishing a trauma-informed approach in your work?
 Leave me a comment below.
 Thanks for reading.
-And if you liked this piece, click the star.
+And if you liked this piece, tap the heart below.